 “You’ve got to come back on board,” says the dive master.
 Oh yeah, without the gauges attached, I’d have problems bigger than the large bruise that formed on my upper arm.

-I love and hate scuba diving.
-I love it when everything is just right and when you see something amazing!
+I love scuba diving.
+I also hate scuba diving.
+It’s perfect when everything is just right and when you see something amazing!
 I love it when it’s pure relaxation.
 I hate it when I feel uncomfortable or nervous because I haven’t been diving in awhile.
 It takes me awhile to get the weights right.
 I’m also fully aware that emergencies can happen under the water.
 When you get certified, you learn how to deal with those emergencies.
 Snorkeling is far easier, in that regard.

 Do you scuba dive or snorkel?
 Have you ever had to use your emergency training while diving?